 Minor in Computational Biology

-The computational biology minor is open to students in any major of any college at Carnegie Mellon.
-The curriculum and course requirements are designed to maximize the participation of students from diverse academic disciplines.
+The curriculum and course requirements in the minor are designed to maximize the participation of students from diverse academic disciplines.
 The program seeks to produce students with both basic computational skills and knowledge in biological sciences that are central to computational biology.

-A minor in Computational Biology will position students well for entering the job market and graduate school in this exciting and growing field.
+A minor in Computational Biology will position students well for entering the job market and graduate school in this exciting and ever-growing field.

 Students must apply for admission no later than November 30 of their senior years; an admission decision will usually be made within one month.
 Students are encouraged to apply as early as possible in their undergraduate careers so that the advisor of the computational biology minor can provide advice on their curriculum.